bweigel/bweigel.github.io/aws_community_days/index.md

 - no need for clusters, servers or containers
 - no need to think about scaling
 - don't pay for idle
-- built-in fault tolerance (e.g. dead letter queues)
+- built-in fault tolerance (e.g. retries, DLQs)
 - synchronous, asynchronous and stream based execution

 ---